Breast Health Awareness

 The reality is that breasts come in all different sizes and shapes, as do nipples.
 Some are large, some are small, some are lumpy, some are smooth, some are firm, and some sag.
 Most women have one breast that is slightly smaller than the other, and some women’s breasts change from month to month.
 One of the most important messages Dr. Northrup tells her patients is to start caring for your breasts “instead of comparing them with an impossible ideal.”

 Caring for your breasts begins with an understanding of their anatomy.
 This will help you visualize what you are feeling, both externally and within, so you are better equipped to identify any changes.
 Dr. Northrup explains that because female breasts are “designed to provide optimal nourishment for babies and to provide sexual pleasure for the woman herself,” they are glandular organs that are loaded with hormone receptors.
 This makes breasts very sensitive to even the smallest hormonal changes in the body.
 Breasts go through cyclical changes that coincide with the menstrual cycle, pregnancy, and childbirth.
-Breasts also contain extremely sensitive nerves, which account for their sexual response, connecting them with the female genital system.
+They also contain extremely sensitive nerves, which account for their sexual response, connecting them with the female genital system.

 Breasts contain multiple lobes, which are divided into smaller lobules that contain glands for producing milk (see figure).
 The area between the lobes is cushioned with fat and fibrous connective tissue that attaches the breast to the chest muscles.